Profile photo of Freda Myhrwold

 March 22, 2026

 About nine months ago, my daughter and myself went searching specifically for a worship experience.
 We are part of a small Sunday morning Bible study group that we have grown to love but that doesn't have a musical worship aspect to it.
-We starting searching around for a service that would allow us worship before our group starts on Sunday, We tried out a multitude of churches and the minute we walked into Nativity and were greeted by Freda's singing, we felt drawn in.
+We started searching around for a service that would allow us worship before our group starts on Sunday, We tried out a multitude of churches and the minute we walked into Nativity and were greeted by Freda's singing, we felt drawn in.
 We could just feel her love for God coming right through the music.
 Her sermon where she referenced being "God with skin on..." is exactly what we experienced.
 And we loved every aspect of that first worship service.
 The beautiful worship music was exactly what we needed, and then we have grown to love so much more - the welcoming space, being able to be ourselves and come for what we need, and the prayers, and the sermons, have all come to be an important part of our Sunday now.
 But, it was Freda that drew us in.
 We could feel that the worship was real and her whole heart and soul was in it.
 We were unaware of her passing till we walked into service today and realized as we both started crying, what an impact she had already made on us.
 We will miss you Freda.
 You made just the impression you preached we should all be - "God with skin on..."

 Kate and Rachel Zerby